projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 In the system, there are three different schedulers for the GPU:

--  i915 UOS scheduler
+-  i915 User VM scheduler
 -  Mediator GVT scheduler
--  i915 SOS scheduler
+-  i915 Service VM scheduler

-Since UOS always uses the host-based command submission (ELSP) model, and it never accesses the GPU or the Graphic Micro Controller (GuC) directly, its scheduler cannot do any preemption by itself.
+Since User VM always uses the host-based command submission (ELSP) model, and it never accesses the GPU or the Graphic Micro Controller (GuC) directly, its scheduler cannot do any preemption by itself.
-The i915 scheduler does ensure batch buffers are submitted in dependency order, that is, if a compositor had to wait for an application buffer to finish before its workload can be submitted to the GPU, then the i915 scheduler of the UOS ensures that this happens.
+The i915 scheduler does ensure batch buffers are submitted in dependency order, that is, if a compositor had to wait for an application buffer to finish before its workload can be submitted to the GPU, then the i915 scheduler of the User VM ensures that this happens.

-The UOS assumes that by submitting its batch buffers to the Execlist Submission Port (ELSP), the GPU will start working on them.
+The User VM assumes that by submitting its batch buffers to the Execlist Submission Port (ELSP), the GPU will start working on them.
 However, the MMIO write to the ELSP is captured by the Hypervisor, which forwards these requests to the GVT module.
-GVT then creates a shadow context based on this batch buffer and submits the shadow context to the SOS i915 driver.
+GVT then creates a shadow context based on this batch buffer and submits the shadow context to the Service VM i915 driver.

 However, it is dependent on a second scheduler called the GVT scheduler.
-This scheduler is time based and uses a round robin algorithm to provide a specific time for each UOS to submit its workload when it is considered as a "render owner".
-The workload of the UOSs that are not render owners during a specific time period end up waiting in the virtual GPU context until the GVT scheduler makes them render owners.
+This scheduler is time based and uses a round robin algorithm to provide a specific time for each User VM to submit its workload when it is considered as a "render owner".
+The workload of the User VMs that are not render owners during a specific time period end up waiting in the virtual GPU context until the GVT scheduler makes them render owners.
-The GVT shadow context submits only one workload at a time, and once the workload is finished by the GPU, it copies any context state back to DomU and sends the appropriate interrupts before picking up any other workloads from either this UOS or another one.
+The GVT shadow context submits only one workload at a time, and once the workload is finished by the GPU, it copies any context state back to DomU and sends the appropriate interrupts before picking up any other workloads from either this User VM or another one.
 This also implies that this scheduler does not do any preemption of workloads.

-Finally, there is the i915 scheduler in the SOS.
-This scheduler uses the GuC or ELSP to do command submission of SOS local content as well as any content that GVT is submitting to it on behalf of the UOSs.
+Finally, there is the i915 scheduler in the Service VM.
+This scheduler uses the GuC or ELSP to do command submission of Service VM local content as well as any content that GVT is submitting to it on behalf of the User VMs.
 This scheduler uses GuC or ELSP to preempt workloads.
-GuC has four different priority queues, but the SOS i915 driver uses only two of them.
+GuC has four different priority queues, but the Service VM i915 driver uses only two of them.
 One of them is considered high priority and the other is normal priority with a GuC rule being that any command submitted on the high priority queue would immediately try to preempt any workload submitted on the normal